Newport, Arkansas

 Newport is a city in and the county seat of Jackson County, Arkansas, United States located on the White River, 84 mi northeast of Little Rock.
-The population was 7,879 at the 2010 census.
+As of the 2020 census, Newport had a population of 8,005.

 Newport is home to a campus of the Arkansas State University system, with particular focus on training in transportation careers.
-Newport is known as the town in which Sam Walton owned a Ben Franklin store prior to starting Wal-Mart.
+Newport is known as the town in which Sam Walton owned a Ben Franklin store prior to starting Walmart.

 Newport has ten properties listed on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the city has a total area of 35.5 sqkm, of which 34.8 sqkm is land and 0.7 sqkm, or 1.92%, is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Newport has a humid subtropical climate, abbreviated "Cfa" on climate maps.